 And Atienna’s own purpose here?
 It was not diplomacy, that was certain.
 Her purpose was not as impressive as that.
 But a purpose was a purpose.

-“Well, Miss Imamu,” Chiamaka said, peering at Atienna through her glasses as if evaluating her, “you are my advisor for Aquarius, are you not?
+“Well, Miss Imamu,” Chiamaka said, peering at Atienna through her glasses as if evaluating her, “you are my advisor, are you not?
 So please do advise us on the way.”

 Atienna bowed her head and—after they gathered what they could carry from the v-ehicle—started them along the path north.

 It was a strange sensation—feeling the heat from her extraneous movements piling up inside her chest yet feeling the biting cold whip at her cheeks and limbs.
 Despite her sweating, she knew that the moment she pulled her hood down, she’d be bitten senseless by the whipping winds.

 She glanced up when she noticed white specs floating down from the gray sky.
 More snowflakes.

 She had never seen snow before.
 Not even from Werner’s or Maria’s side.
 It seemed as if their memories of such things had yet to make their way down to her.
 So this detour was rather lovely.

 It was a bit surreal.
 The quietness.
 The expanse of white.
 She imagined herself lying flat on the snow and staring up at the sky as they walked on.
 Absolute stillness.
 A spec in the middle of everything.
 Peaceful.
 The insignificance of herself if she were in that moment—comforting.

 “How.
 Do.
 Aquarians,” Sefu panted suddenly from in front of her, each step making his voice breathier than the last.
 “Live.
 Like.
 This.”